Opioid use disorder: United States

-Since 2018, with the US federal government's passing of the SUPPORT (Substance Use-Disorder Prevention That Promotes Opioid Recovery and Treatment for Patients and Communities Act) Act, federal restrictions on methadone use for patients receiving Medicare have been lifted.
+Since 2018, with the federal government's passing of the SUPPORT (Substance Use-Disorder Prevention That Promotes Opioid Recovery and Treatment for Patients and Communities Act) Act, federal restrictions on methadone use for patients receiving Medicare have been lifted.
 Since March 2020, as a result of the COVID-19 pandemic, buprenorphine may be dispensed via telemedicine in the U.S.

 In October 2021, New York Governor Kathy Hochul signed legislation to combat the opioid crisis.
 This included establishing a program for the use of medication-assisted substance use disorder treatment for incarcerated individuals in state and local correctional facilities, decriminalizing the possession and sale of hypodermic needles and syringes, establishing an online directory for distributors of opioid antagonists, and expanding the number of eligible crimes committed by individuals with a substance use disorder that may be considered for diversion to a substance use treatment program.

-Until these laws were signed, incarcerated New Yorkers did not reliably have access to medication-assisted treatment and syringe possession was still a class A misdemeanor despite New York authorizing and funding syringe exchange and access programs.
-This legislation acknowledges the ways New York State laws have contributed to opioid deaths: in 2020 more than 5112 people died from overdoses in New York State, with 2192 deaths in New York City.
+Until these laws were signed, incarcerated New Yorkers did not reliably have access to medication-assisted treatment.
+Syringe possession was still a class A misdemeanor despite New York authorizing and funding syringe exchange and access programs.
+This legislation acknowledges the ways New York State laws have contributed to opioid deaths: in 2020 more than 5,112 people died from overdoses in New York State, with 2,192 deaths in New York City.

+In 2023, the Waiver Elimination (MAT Act), as part of Section 1262 of the Consolidated Appropriations Act, 2023 (or "Omnibus Bill"), removed the federal requirement for medical providers to obtain a waiver to prescribe buprenorphine, in an attempt to increase access to OUD treatment.
+Before this bill, practitioners were required to receive a Drug Addiction Treatment Act of 2000 (DATA) waiver, also known as "x-waiver", before prescribing buprenorphine.
+There is also now no longer any limit to the number of patients to whom a provider may prescribe buprenorphine for OUD.

+Canada

+Canada recorded 32,632 opioid-related deaths between January 2016 and June 2022.
+The marked increase in opioid toxicity deaths is largely attributed to the COVID-19 pandemic.

+COVID-19

+Epidemiological research has shown that the COVID-19 pandemic accelerated the opioid crisis.
+The overarching trend of opioid overdose data has shown a plateau in deaths around 2017–18, with a sudden and acute rise in 2019 primarily attributed to synthetic opioids like fentanyl.
+In 2020, there were 93,400 drug overdoses in the U.S. with >73% (approximately 69,000) due to opioid overdose.
+One JAMA review by Gomes et al. showed that estimated years of life loss (YLL) due to opioid toxicity in the U.S. increased by 276%.
+This increase was particularly felt by those ages 15 to 19, whose YLL increased nearly threefold.
+Younger male adults had the largest effect size.
+Other reviews of U.S. and Canadian opioid data coinciding with the onset of COVID-19 suggested significant increases in opioid-related emergency medicine utilization, increased positivity for opioids, and surprisingly no to decreased change in naloxone dispensation.